The 5 Pillars of a Modern PBM

 Executional

-In 2023, we became the first-ever PBM to offer a Humira biosimilar, Yusimry.
-Over 90% of our clients moved to this biosimilar and the impact was incredible—they saw 90% savings on autoimmune spend just in that first year.
-In subsequent years, we introduced a Stelara biosimilar with similarly impressive savings across these “high-cost” drug segments.
+For example, SmithRx became the first-ever PBM to offer a Humira biosimilar, Yusimry.
+With our Connect 360 program, over 80% of our clients moved to this biosimilar and they saw 90% savings on autoimmune spend just in that first year.
+In subsequent years, we introduced a Stelara biosimilar with similarly impressive savings across these high-cost drug segments.

 We’re not just saying we generally support biosimilars.
 We support the lowest cost biosimilar and we've actively helped our clients move to it—and that means savings in hand.